 If an employee has recently learned or experimented with a new skill, have them teach their peers.
-This can be a low-key event that takes place in the office during lunchtime.
+This can be a low-key event in the office during lunchtime.
 Send out an email invite so anyone interested can come and learn from their co-workers.

 Get employees involved in community education by attending conferences and workshops.

-Conferences are usually packed with learning opportunities with keynote session speakers and workshops tailored to specific topics.
+Conferences are usually packed with learning opportunities, keynote session speakers, and workshops tailored to specific topics.
 Conferences locally and nationally offer an excellent opportunity to pack a lot of learning into just a day or two.
 Free local workshops are not only good for learning, but they are great networking opportunities.
-Many companies offer monthly or quarterly seminars and networking events that bring in speakers from various backgrounds.
+Many companies offer monthly or quarterly seminars and networking events that bring speakers from various backgrounds.
 Search for some in your area and join their email list to avoid missing the best opportunities.

 Sign up for online webinars.

-Online experts host free online webinars covering all industry topics, including best practices, new trends, how-tos, and more.
-Some webinars are available on-demand, while others are events that require registration and are then viewed at a specific event time.
+Online experts host free online webinars covering all industry topics, including best practices, new trends, how-tos, etc. Some webinars are available on-demand, while others are events that require registration and are then viewed at a specific event time.

 Learn from the comfort of home with online classes.

 Online classes allow employees to pick specific topics to learn about right from the comfort of their own homes.
-There are many benefits to online learning, including convenience, flexibility, less pressure, and cost.
-Distance learning is easy with online courses offered by colleges as well as online marketplaces.
+Online learning has many benefits, including convenience, flexibility, less pressure, and cost.
+Distance learning is easy with online courses offered by colleges and online marketplaces.

 Check out upcoming Tech and Marketing Events in the St. Louis area.